Debashish-22/superverse/README.md

 * persistent storage of your added characters in Favourite list.
 ## Resources

-API used in this project link https://superheroapi.com/ids.html
+API used in this project https://superheroapi.com/ids.html